Dalarna

-The word "Dalarna" means "the dales" (valleys).
 The area is a holiday destination for Swedes from the south, who often travel there in the summer, drawn by its fishing lakes, campgrounds, and forests.
-Some Swedes own or rent a second home in Dalarna, where they are likely to have a vegetable garden and apple trees.
+Some Swedes own or rent a second home in Dalarna, where vegetable gardens and apple trees are commonplace.
 In mid-June, midsummer celebrations and dances are held in many of the small villages and in the larger cities.
 Dalarna is a region full of historical associations, and both its products and its people have strong local characteristics.
-In the western district Lima, some people in villages speak a traditional dialect, Dalecarlian, while in Älvdalen, they speak Elfdalian, a dialect as foreign as Norwegian or Danish.
+In the western district Lima, some people in villages speak a traditional dialect, Dalecarlian, while in Älvdalen, they speak Elfdalian, a dialect which is very distinct from Swedish, Norwegian or Danish.
 Historically, the people of Dalecarlia – called Dalecarlians, or Dalesmen (dalkarlar, masar) and Daleswomen (kullor) – have been famous for their independent nature toward authority.

-The Old Norse form of the province name is Járnberaland, which means "the land of the iron carriers."
+The Old Norse name of a part of the province was Járnberaland, which means "the land of the iron carriers."

-Dalarna is roughly the size of the whole of Jutland (Denmark).